 Maybe your lunch just didn’t hit the spot.
 Maybe you’re working late.
 Or maybe your kids are always so hungry!
 Either way, you can’t go wrong with a wholesome snack to keep those junk food cravings at bay.
 I love throwing some smashed chickpeas into a pot with coriander, parsley, lemon juice, cumin and a generous glug of olive oil.
 Toss in some pittas and cucumber slices for a pick-me-up that’s quick and easy.

 What packed lunches do you and your kids love?
 If you have any tips (or know what to avoid!), or think I’ve missed anything, let me know in the comments!
-Or if you want more lunch ideas for you or the kids, check out Healthy Lunchbox Ideas, Healthy Lunchbox Ideas For Kids or Peanut Butter Energy Balls Recipe for a nutritious snack on the Gousto blog.
+Or if you want more lunch ideas for you or the kids, check out Healthy Lunchbox Ideas, Healthy Lunchbox Ideas For Kids or Peanut Butter Energy Balls Recipe for nourishing snack ideas.